 Use of estimates and judgement in preparation of the annual accounts

 Preparing the annual accounts in accordance with IFRS as adopted by EU requires the management to use estimates and assumptions affecting the amounts reported in the accounts with notes.
 The management assumptions and valuations are based on past experience and on miscellaneous other factors assumed to be reasonable and appropriate.
-This applies in particular to pensions, share-based payments, deferred tax assets, impairment of fixed assets and the ships’ residual value.
+This applies in particular to impairment assessment of ships and lease classification assessment.
 Future events can entail a change in these estimates.
 Estimates and the underlying assumptions are evaluated on an ongoing basis.